Welcome from Mrs J Ayrton, Nursery Manager

 Whether it’s free flow continuous play with their key person, investigating the bug hotel, playing in the courtyard garden or doing yoga, our children’s natural curiosity is lit each day by a range of activities.

-Hungry minds need healthy snacks, and we cook meals and from scratch in the nursery kitchen.
+Hungry minds need healthy snacks.
 After a nutritious lunch, older children are ready for dance/yoga or PE, sound based activities, stories and singing throughout the day.
 We have an open door policy for all parents, who are part of the Ayrton family.